 A bottle is a little easier to measure.
 If you bottle feed your baby, a full feeding is simply the recommended amount of milk for your baby’s age.

-A full feeding helps babies sleep because their tummies are full.
+The full feeding method helps babies sleep because their tummies are full.
 If they consistently snack, babies will take shorter naps because their hunger might wake them up.

 Full feedings are also great for your milk supply!
 (Score!)
 Empty breasts signals your body to make more milk, which in turn boosts your milk supply.
 Snacking, on the other hand, can decrease your milk supply because you won’t make as much milk if your breasts are consistently half full.
 (Trust me!)